TREX Program | SPSA

 Who can I contact for more information?

-The best source of information on the TREX Program is the SPSA’s website at saskpublicsafety.ca/first-responders/trex-program.
-For specific questions on the program, contact the SPSA’s Fire Marshal, Wayne Rodger, at wayne.rodger@gov.sk.ca.
+For specific questions regarding the program, please contact the SPSA’s Fire Marshal, Wayne Rodger, at wayne.rodger@gov.sk.ca.

 Did you find what you were looking for on this page?